Do quantum linear solvers offer advantage for networks-based system of linear equations?: Combining graph families: generalized hypercube graphs

-Our survey underscores the need for finding more graph families whose $\kappa$ and $s$ grow slowly, but also whose system size increases rapidly.
-Thus, we propose to look for generalization of one of the graphs we considered, and construct new graph family from that generalized framework that offers good prospects for an advantage.
-For the purposes of this work, we propose one such generalization for the Laplacian matrix case: the generalized hypercube graph.
+Our survey underscores the need for finding more graph families with slowly growing $\kappa$ and $s$.
+Motivated by this requirement, we generalize two of the graph families we considered for the Laplacian case to construct the generalized hypercube superfamily.

-\textbf{Generalized hypercube graphs:} The idea of hypercubes can be generalized in multiple ways \cite{ghcg}.
+The idea of hypercubes can be generalized in multiple ways \cite{ghcg}.
 In this work, we define the vertex set of a generalized hypercube $G_a^m$ as $V(G_a^m) = \{1, 2, 3, \cdots, a\}^{\times m}$ which contains $N = a^m$ vertices.
 There is an edge between vertices $x = (x_1, x_2, \cdots, x_m)$ and $y = (y_1, y_2, \cdots, y_m)$ if the Hamming distance $\mathfrak{H}(x, y) = 1$.
 Note that, $x_i$ and $y_i$ are any of the numbers $1, 2, \cdots, a$, for $i = 1, 2, \cdots, m$.
 We consider $m$ and $a$ as the parameters of generalized hypercube graphs.
 The generalized hypercube graphs become the hypercube graphs when $a = 2$.
 These graphs are important as their growth with respect to the parameter $m$ is faster than that of the hypercube graphs.
 Fig. \ref{fig:hcg} shows a tableau where we keep $m$ and $a$ on the Y- and X-axes, respectively.
 Each row or the column in the tableau is a graph family.
 We term the entire tableau of infinite cells as a generalized hypercube superfamily.
 The figure has each cell populated with two numbers, one denoting $\kappa$ and the other $s$, which we arrive at by computing the quantities.

 For a graph family with fixed $m$ and varying $a$, which corresponds any row from Fig. \ref{fig:hcg}, our numerical analysis infers the following: